- Home

 Huevos rancheros is an authentic Mexican dish made with tortillas and topped with fried eggs, refried beans, salsa, and a flavoursome tomato sauce.
 It’s also often served with avocado and crumbled cheese.

-While huevos rancheros is traditionally served for breakfast, it’s also great for lunch or dinner and is hearty, filling, protein-packed, and seriously tasty.
+While huevos rancheros is traditionally served for breakfast, it’s also a great option for lunch or dinner and is hearty, filling, protein-packed, and seriously tasty.

 Black or pinto beans are usually used for huevos rancheros, though you can use any beans you have at home.
 Avocados aren’t the cheapest ingredient but you only need half per person, so even with the addition of eggs and tortillas, this dish should still come in around £3.

 If you don’t have tortillas, why not make your own?
-You only need flour, water, oil, and salt!
+You just need flour, water, oil, and salt!

 To make budget-friendly huevos rancheros, this recipe from BBC Good Food is worth a try.